rezarahem/jupiter-core/README.md

    ./setup.sh
    ```

    Usually, after this step, you won't need to do anything else.
 However, I personally ran into some issues with Docker that you probably won't experience.
-Docker imposes a pull request limit—even for first-time users.
+Docker imposes a pull request limit—even for all users.
 The limit is 100 pulls per six hours.
 If you exceed this, you'll need to wait before trying again.

    You can log in to your Docker account to increase the limit to 200 pulls, but I couldn't even log in.
 Every attempt resulted in a 429 Too Many Requests error, indicating I had made too many requests.